s417-lama/ppopp21-preemption-artifact/README.md

 It will take tens of minutes to be completed, and a plot file (`lammps_plot.html`) will be output.
 The results are corresponding to Figure 9 in the paper.

+If your machine does not have `numactl` command, please remove `numactl -iall` in `lammps/measure.bash`.

 To choose a different analysis interval (1 or 2) to plot, change the `intvl` variable in `lammps/plot_size.exs` and run:

 ```